mwermelinger/doper/.github/ISSUE_TEMPLATE/enhancement-request.md

 Example: File 4-image.ipynb could include an exercise on cropping an image.
 I suggest the following text and code: ...

 **Improvement**
-Describe what is not so good and how it could be made better.
+Describe what is not so good and suggest how it could be made better.

 Example: In file ..., section ..., the explanation of how to ... an image is unclear.
 It should add that ...